 If you are enrolled in a correspondence course and

-If awarded a Pell or SEOG Grant, courses must be completed by the last day of the semester.
+- If awarded a Federal Pell or SEOG Grant, courses must be completed by the last day of the semester.
 If courses are not completed, it will result in an adjustment to your financial aid.

-Institutional Aid for DCE Courses
+Institutional Aid for CSU Online Courses

-DCE courses are not eligible to receive Institutional aid.
+Online courses are not eligible to receive Institutional aid.